 To run a successful email newsletter as a realtor, you should combine both of these tips.
 Send two emails per week in the ideal time frame and on the right days to maximize the engagement of your audience.
 The ideal time for a send varies from industry to industry, but you can reference resources like Hubspot’s research on open rates and CTRs to help determine which is best for you.

-You can also run your own experiments on your email lists by sending on different days and times and comparing the analytics on your opens and click through rates..
+You can also run your own experiments on your email lists by sending on different days and times and comparing the analytics on your opens and click through rates.
 It helps to test over a few weeks to gather data about your specific audience.
 Even within the same industry, your specific niche may have totally different email habits than another niche – intel on CTRs and other metrics will help you optimize your emailing.
 Make sure to choose an email marketing tool that can provide you with helpful analytics.

-While these aren’t the only types of newsletters, they are the most popular and most ideal for those who are just starting in with email marketing.
+While these aren’t the only types of newsletters, they are the most popular and most ideal for those who are just starting out with sending a real estate newsletter.

 The first type of newsletter entry is a “Letter from the Editor” or a “Featured Article”.